-Student Signature Date 0
+Student Signature Date

 Parent Signature Date

+Print Name of Student

 Trinity Catholic School is pleased to offer Internet and network access for student classroom and research activities.
 Student use of the Internet, computers, iPads, and chromebooks is contingent upon parent/guardian permission in the form of a signed copy of this Acceptable Use Policy.
 Parents/guardians may revoke approval at any time.